Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2024-04-28-Barton-bike-lanes.md

-- The westbound bus stop now blocks westbound traffic (and there's enough left-turning traffic on Barton that squeezing past the bus into oncoming traffic isn't really an option.
+- The westbound bus stop now blocks westbound traffic (and there's enough left-turning traffic on Barton that squeezing past the bus into oncoming traffic isn't really an option).

 - The travel lanes no longer fully align on the far side of the intersection.